robertwt7/snapstager/src/content/privacyPolicy.md

 ## **Exercising Access, Data Portability, and Deletion Rights.**

-To exercise the access, data portability, and deletion rights described above, please submit a verifiable consumer request to us by reaching out to hello@meetsy.xyz.
+To exercise the access, data portability, and deletion rights described above, please submit a verifiable consumer request to us by reaching out to hello@snapstager.com.

 The request must:

-- Provide sufficiently detailed information to allow Meetsy to reasonably verify that you are the person to whom the requested Personal Information pertains or their authorized representative.
+- Provide sufficiently detailed information to allow SnapStager to reasonably verify that you are the person to whom the requested Personal Information pertains or their authorized representative.
 - Include sufficient detail to allow us to properly understand, evaluate, and respond to it.
 - We cannot respond to your request or provide you with Personal information if we cannot verify your identity or authority to make the request and confirm the Personal Information relates to you.
 - Making a verifiable consumer request does not require you to create an account with us.
-- Meetsy will only use Personal Information provided in a verifiable consumer request to verify the requestor's identity or authority to make the request.
+- SnapStager will only use Personal Information provided in a verifiable consumer request to verify the requestor's identity or authority to make the request.